dperique/kube-mini-cloud/kube-stack/README_micro_kube.md

 The only difference is that you first create your VMs using kubevirt:

-* one VM to run kubespray (I run kubespray in a Pod but it doesn't matter)
+* One VM to run kubespray (I run kubespray in a Pod but it doesn't matter)
 * N VMs to make up the Kubernetes cluster (I use 5 VMs)
 * Setup the inventory by referring to the [micro-kube-inventory](https://github.com/dperique/kube-mini-cloud/tree/master/kube-stack/micro-kube-inventory)